 “Don’t marry a Mexican.
 They’re even worse.”

-I can’t stop myself, “Why?
+I can’t stop myself.
+“Why?
 Because they beat their wives?”
 I will never understand this hierarchy of acceptable Latinos.
-The crème de la crème are the Spaniards, then Puerto Rico and some areas of South America like Argentina.
+The crème de la crème are the Spaniards, then Puerto Rico, and some areas of South America, like Argentina.
 Then follows places like Chile and Venezuela.
-At the bottom rung—like I was not so long ago—is Mexico.
+At the bottom rung—like me not so long ago—is Mexico.
 I know it’s awful and stupid.
-But it was what we were taught.
+But that’s what they taught us.

 “To start with,” Mom warns.
 “Just promise me.”